vikram-pudi/DiscloseNet/README.md

 technical reports uploaded meet a minimum standard set by the institute.

+The default centres/subject-areas can be changed by moderators.
+This is best done initially, at installation, and is best not changed frequently, and arbitrarily after that, as it may make the subject-area of existing publications to become invalid.

-DiscloseNet is released under the GPLv3 open source license.
+*License:* DiscloseNet is released under the GPLv3 open source license.
 Additionally, you may not modify or remove the notices about DiscloseNet present on the help page of the website that is served by this software.
 More details of the license are in the file: LICENSE.